SoftwareAG/c8y-docs/src/render/guides/apama/actions/utility-functions.html.md

 ---

 ### Access fragments

-Fragments are accessible through the params dictionary of most events.
-You can construct an AnyExtractor object to help you extract data from any objects containing multiple sub-fragments and access:
+You can access fragments via the params dictionary of most events.
+AnyExtractor object can be constructed to help you extract data from any objects containing multiple sub-fragments and access:

 *   <span style="color: rgb(0,0,0);">action getInteger(string path) returns integer</span>